 Tripartite political body of the European Commission

 The Advisory Committee is a tripartite organisation set up in 2003 by a Council Decision (2003/C 218/01).
-From a national and European point of view, it is of great importance for health and safety at work, because any kind of workplace safety activities and/or initiatives of the European Commission are discussed in the committee.
-The tripartite appointment of government, employee and employer representatives provides a far-reaching overview on upcoming issues and problems.
-The recommendations of the Committee are developed consentaneously and forwarded to the European Commission.
+From a national and European point of view, it is of great importance for safety and health at work, as any kind of occupational safety and health activities and/or initiatives of the European Commission are discussed in the committee.
+The tripartite appointment of government, worker and employer representatives provides a far-reaching overview on upcoming issues and problems.
+The recommendations of the Committee are developed by consensus and forwarded to the European Commission.
 The national members not only receive information from the Commission, but can also contribute topics, initiatives and experiences, establish and deepen contacts between the Member States and improve cooperation with the social partners.

 Participation in the processing of important political issues, in the area of EU legislation, in strategic issues, or in the organisation of programmes is therefore of benefit to all parties.
-The Federal Institute for Occupational Safety and Health is represented by the Governmental Interest Group as well as by individual working groups within the Committee.
+The Federal Institute for Occupational Safety and Health (BAuA) is represented in the Governmental Interest Group as well as in individual working parties within the Committee.

 The Advisory Committee consists of three full members per EU Member State.
-They are in detail a government representative, a trade union representative and a representative of the employers' organisations (currently 84 members).
+In detail, they comprise a government representative, a trade union representative and a representative of the employers' organisations (currently 84 members).
 Two substitute members are appointed for each full member.
 The representatives belong to their respective stakeholders:

 The Committee supports the European Commission in the preparation, implementation and evaluation of activities in the field of occupational safety and health.
 The tasks include in particular:

-The current priorities of the Committee's work entail the organisation of the EU's 2014-2020 policy framework on occupational safety and health, the exchange of information on national strategies and the monitoring of the evaluation process of the 24 directives on the protection of workers and the resulting activities.
+The current priorities of the Committee's work entail the organisation of the EU Strategic Framework on Health and Safety at Work 2014-2020, the exchange of information on national strategies and the monitoring of the evaluation process of the 24 directives on the protection of workers and the resulting activities.
 The simplification of the legal framework and the adaptation to the changing work environment are taken into account.
 On the international level, cooperation is being expanded, particularly with the USA and China.

 Information, opinions and recommendations are prepared in a consensual manner in the working parties and submitted to the plenum for approval.

-Strategically important working parties with a German government participation, include among others:
+Strategically important working parties with German government participation include among others: